Simcha Zissel Halevi Levovitz

 HaRav Simcha Zissel Halevi Levovitz (1908–2001) was a Lithuanian-born American rabbi and founder of the first Mesivta (Jewish High School) in Boro Park, Brooklyn, and a teacher of thousands of students.

 Biography

 He was born in 1908 in Ozovnet, Lithuania.
 His father, Musar movement leader Rabbi Yeruchom Levovitz, was the spiritual leader of Yeshivas Mir.

-Simcha Zissel studied in the yeshivas of Grodno, Telz and Brisk.
-At the start of World War II, he was able to flee to the United States due to the efforts of Rabbi Elimelech Gavriel (Mike) Tress.
+Levovitz studied in the yeshivas of Grodno, Telz and Brisk.
+At the start of World War II he fled to the United States and settled in Brooklyn, New York where he married the daughter of Hartwig Naftali Carlebach and sister of Shlomo Carlebach.

-Simcha Zissel settled in Brooklyn, New York where he married the daughter of Rabbi Naftali Carlebach, Chief Rabbi of Berlin, Germany.
-After WWII, Rabbi Carlebach established the famous synagogue Kehilath Jacob on the Upper West Side, New York City.

-After his marriage, Simcha Zissel founded the first yeshiva high school in Boro Park.
-In addition to studying and teaching, he dedicated himself to publishing the writings of his father, Yeruchom Levovitz and of the rabbi after whom he was named, Simcha Zissel Ziv.
+After his marriage he founded the first yeshiva high school in Boro Park.
+He also published the writings of his father, Yeruchom Levovitz, and of the rabbi after whom he was named, Simcha Zissel Ziv.

-Simcha Zissel and his wife had three sons and one daughter.
-His sons are all rabbis: Yeruchom, Yisroel, and Osher Michoel.
-His son-in-law is Rabbi Avrohom Moshe Faivelson.